Vicky-analyst/Adventure-Works-Analysis/README.md

 ## Over All Insight

-In the Time Series Analysis, there are certain splik in sales and this are my three reasons
+In the Time Series Analysis, there are certain spike in sales and this are my three reasons

 **Weather Condition**